 The Old Capitol is located across the Kentucky River in downtown Frankfort.
-It is now a museum and the home the Kentucky Historical Society.
+It is now a museum and the home of the Kentucky Historical Society.

-2. Beautiful Parks
+6. Littered With Beautiful Parks

-3. Bourbon Distilleries
+5. The Famous Bourbon Distilleries

-4. Historic Downtown
+4. Frankfort's Historic Downtown

 Outside of history, bourbon, and the outdoors, Frankfort still has more to offer.
 Popular sources of modern amusement include destinations like Rebecca Ruth Candy Tours & Museum and Josephine Sculpture Park.

-In addition the museums listed above, there's also the Kentucky History Center & Museum and the Capital City Museum.
-Of course, if you stretch the definition of museum a bit, you can also include educational sites like the Leslie Morris Park at Fort Hill.
+In addition to the museums listed above, the Kentucky History Center & Museum and the Capital City Museum are also there.
+Of course, if you stretch the definition of a museum a bit, you can also include educational sites like the Leslie Morris Park at Fort Hill.

-7. Nature and Wildlife
+1. So Much Kentucky Nature and Wildlife

 Know any fun things folks shouldn't miss when visiting Frankfort, KY?
 Let us know all about it on our Wide Open Roads Facebook!